 Regarding arguments on Facebook or Twitter: Just because you personally don’t want to see “drama” in people’s news feeds, do you assume that no one does?
 I know through personal experience that often there are silent watchers of arguments who are there for more than just a popcorn scenario.
 They are trying to understand the different perspectives of important issues, and any grace and truth that might be presenting itself will go a long way in convincing them of what they should really believe.

-As I received some mild pushback to the above comment, referencing harsh language, I said the following.
+As I received some mild pushback to the above comment on my own Facebok page, referencing harsh language, I said the following.

 And this, after a word about how exposing the hypocrisy of leaders will hurt people in the church, and the inevitable observation that we don’t know men’s hearts as Jesus did: